 Ben also serves on the board of directors of Speedcast Holdings LLC.
 He is a cum laude graduate of Harvard College.

-Kristin Rudolph Muhlner was elected to CSI’s Board of Directors in 2017 and is a member of the CSI Profit Sharing Committee.
-With more than 20 years of experience in leading high-growth technology organizations, Kristin possesses a diverse background in executive management, business operations, customer experience, product strategy and revenue generation.
+Kristin Muhlner is CEO and co-founder of Affect Therapeutics, an organization that employs mobile technology to revolutionize addiction recovery.
+With more than 20 years of experience in leading high-growth technology organizations, Kristin holds a diverse background in executive management, business operations, customer experience, product strategy and revenue generation.
 She also is a recognized leader in enterprise software and cloud technologies, having held key leadership positions with such companies as Sprinklr, newBrandAnalytics, RollStream, webMethods, Deloitte Consulting and Accenture (formerly Andersen Consulting).

 John A. Williams serves as chairman emeritus of the board.
 He graduated from the University of Kentucky in 1962, earning a Bachelor of Science, with majors in accounting and economics.
 John then practiced accounting and management consulting with Arthur Andersen & Co. in St. Louis.
 From 1963-65, as a UK ROTC graduate, he served in the U.S. Army Signal Corps, directing development of experimental data processing systems at 7th Army Headquarters in Germany.
 In 1965, he served as the founding CEO in the creation of Computer Services, Inc. (CSI), headquartered in Paducah, Kentucky, becoming president in 1968 and chairman in 1979.